rodorad/platform-wiki-notes/Platform-Deployment-on-OpenStack.md

 make provision
 ```
 NOTE:_**The dns options is stated as optional but the make plan will not run without it.
 Doesn't work with the git client in centos, need to update**_
+NOTE:_**Had to update the trustedanalytics/terraform-openstack-intel/cdh/openstack.tf. updated the consul module to use the https url.**_

 Because OpenStack resources aren’t always available when requested, don’t panic if an error occurs while the _make apply_ or _make provision_ commands execute.
 Just run the command again.